Try Premium+ free for 7 days. Sign up and start learning now.

 Vocabulary

-If you are desperate to get back to playing as soon as possible, you can change your single broken string in place with no issue.
-If you’re going to change all of the strings, we still recommend changing your strings one at a time; to reduce the amount of tension lost across the neck of the guitar at once.
+If you’re desperate to get back to playing as soon as possible, you can change your single broken string in place with no issue.
+If you’re going to change all of the strings, we still recommend changing your strings one at a time.
+This helps reduce the amount of tension lost across the neck of the guitar at once.

 If you’re changing an intact string

 You will need to loosen the string and then cut it in two.
-On the headstock of the guitar, turn the tuning attached to the string you’re changing so that the tension starts to decrease.
-You can check this by playing the string and listening for the pitch lowering.
+On the headstock of the guitar, turn the tuning peg attached to the string you’re changing so that the tension starts to decrease.
+You can check this by playing the string and listening for the pitch to get lower little by little.
 Once there is some slack to the string you can use your cutting tool to cut the string in the middle, near the playing area of the guitar.
+Be careful with the loose ends of the broken strings here.
+The excess string can go flying in different directions as you cut it.

 If you’re changing all of your strings